Are you a people person? If the answer is yes, then portrait photography is for you.

-Remember that whatever camera you use, be sure to master your camera settings – there’s nothing worse during a photography portrait session than to be fumbling around with dials and buttons.
+Remember that whatever camera you use, be sure to master your camera settings for portraits – there’s nothing worse during a photography portrait session than to be fumbling around with dials and buttons.
 It can look unprofessional, and can disrupt the flow of the shoot.

 If you want some recommendations on the best cameras for portrait photography, you can check here for a complete guide.

 It’s not something written in stone, but some focal lengths work better than others for portrait photography.